cespare/gost/README.md

 I suggest you host your forwarder gost instance alongside Graphite.

+It is possible for a gost instance to forward counters to itself.

 ## Tuning

 If you're trying to push a lot of stats into gost, it may start dropping messages.
 This may be because your OS